 - If supervised properly, it does not feel like a test.

-Therefore, I would strongly recommend that a drawing be done in conjunction with a
+I strongly recommend that a drawing be done in conjunction with a